jegtnes/jegtnes-static/src/blog/integrating-prompts-into-your-shipit-deployments.md

 So far, so good!
 ![An image of the command line output.
 The command run is 'shipit prod wipeDB'.
 Below that, text is seen saying 'Running wipeDB' task….
 Below this, a question is asked: 'Here be dragons!
 Running this will wipe the production database.
 This is not recoverable.
 Are you sure? y/N](/assets/images/content-images/Screen-Shot-2015-10-27-at-16-30-10.png)

-The `answer` parameter in the callback will be a single object, with the key we created earlier, <code class="language-">wipeConfirmation</code>.
+The `answer` parameter in the callback will be a single object, with the key we created earlier, `wipeConfirmation`.
 This will let us check for the user's answer and take actions accordingly:

 ```js
 if (answer.wipeConfirmation === true) {